Dell to buy SonicWall from Thoma Bravo

 "This basically is part of the whole game plan that they have put in place, that is to acquire a key technology.
 They've been doing this in enterprise storage, in networking, and now they're doing this in security as well," said analyst Brian Marshall of ISI Group.

 Round Rock, Texas-based Dell has been waging an uphill battle to diversify its revenue base from PCs to become a larger player in the data center equipment market and IT services.
-It faces stiff competition in those markets from the likes of IBM (IBM.N) and HP (HPQ.N).
+It faces stiff competition in those markets from the likes of IBM and HP.

 To help that effort, it has been acquiring companies, including Force 10 Networks and Compellent Technologies, to boost its enterprise-related products and services.